EKA2L1/EKA2L1/README.md

 Experimental Symbian OS emulator, written in C++ 17.

-The emulator *emulates* Symbian OS's EKA1 and EKA2 behavior, and *reimplement* most of its critical app servers.
+The emulator currently *emulates* Symbian OS's EKA2 behavior (with planned EKA1 support), and *reimplement* most of its critical app servers.
 For more discussion and support, please visit our [**Discord server**](https://discord.gg/5Bm5SJ9).

 ### Artifacts:
   * Artifacts for Windows is provided through CI.
 Click the status badge to get to EKA2L1's Appveyor CI